What is it Like to Visit Rarotonga & the Cook Islands?© CookIslandsPocketGuide.com

 The Landscapes

-The Cook Islands is made up of mostly lagoon atolls and uplifted coral atolls.
-Rarotonga, itself, is the most unique in the Cook Islands in that it’s a larger volcanic island.
 However, there are no active volcanoes.
-Rarotonga has jagged mountain peaks reaching up to 413m (1,355ft) above sea level.
+Rarotonga has jagged mountain peaks reaching up to 413 m (451.7 yards) above sea level.
 The interior is mostly covered in lush rainforest, leading out to taro and tropical fruit plantations, then to a circular road around the coast where most settlements are.
-On the coast are mostly white-sand beaches, while a lagoon encircles almost the entire island.

 Learn more about the landscapes and natural sights to visit in The Top 10 Natural Wonders in Rarotonga & the Cook Islands.

-What is it Like to Visit Rarotonga
+What is it Like to Visit Rarotonga?

 Rarotonga brings a contemporary face to Polynesia.
 The main town, Avarua is brimming with shops, cafes and a popular Saturday market, while the coast is lined with a variety of resorts and beach accommodations.
-Sharing a currency with New Zealand and while most Cook Islanders actually live in New Zealand, there are many cultural aspects and similarities with New Zealand Maori.
+Sharing a currency with New Zealand and while most Cook Islanders actually live in New Zealand, there are many cultural aspects and similarities with New Zealand Māori.
 With that, Rarotonga is like a tropical New Zealand.

 Find out more about what it’s like to visit Rarotonga in The Complete Travel Guide to Rarotonga.